List of tallest buildings in Quebec

-In Montreal, municipal regulations forbid any building from exceeding the height of Mount Royal, or 233 m (764 ft) above mean sea level.
+Municipal regulations forbid any building from exceeding the smallest of the following two conditions: the height of Mount Royal, or 232,5 m (764 ft) above mean sea level or 200m of building height.
 Above-ground height is further limited in most areas and a minority of the downtown land plots are allowed to contain buildings exceeding 120 metres in height.
 The maximum limit is currently attained by 1000 de La Gauchetière and 1250 René-Lévesque, the latter of which is shorter, but built on higher ground.
-To build higher than 1000 de La Gauchetière while respecting this limit would be to build on the lowest part of downtown; the maximum height there would be approximately 210 metres.

 By contrast, Gatineau and Quebec City do not have building height restrictions.

 Tallest buildings

 This list ranks buildings in Quebec that stand at least 100 m (328 ft) tall, based on CTBUH height measurement standards.
 This includes spires and architectural details but does not include antenna masts.
 An equal sign (=) following a rank indicates the same height between two or more buildings.
 Freestanding observation and/or telecommunication towers, while not habitable buildings, are included for comparison purposes; however, they are not ranked.
 One such tower is the Tour de Montréal.